 CakeBoxx is an innovative new style of intermodal shipping container.
 It has a unique, two-piece design consisting of a deck and a lid.
 Unlike conventional dry cargo containers, a CakeBoxx has the ability to be built with or without doors, greatly increasing the security of the cargo.

-Most importantly, the The key difference between CakeBoxx products and standard containers is the access point.
+Most importantly, the key difference between CakeBoxx products and standard containers is the access point.
 The deck and lid design significantly improves loading and unloading operations and provides exceptional product security.
-This design feature drives a number of key functional differences from standard containers with doors.
+This design feature drives several key functional differences from standard containers with doors.
 These include easier access, greater security when closed, increased usable interior volume and the ability to carry more diverse cargo with multiple configurations.

 CakeBoxx is built to the same ISO specifications as standard shipping containers.
 It is certified to the same international CSC standard by the same certification and classification societies.
 In these ways it is dimensionally identical to conventional containers.
 It has similar volume and weight capacity and is completely compatible with all standard container handling equipment including spreader bars, reach stackers, straddle carriers, gantry cranes and forklifts.

 The CakeBoxx design significantly improves loading and unloading operations and provides exceptional product security.
-The deck and lid design feature drives a number of key functional differences from standard containers with doors:
+The deck and lid design feature drives several of key functional differences from standard containers with doors:

 - Access: Immediate 360º access to the interior of the container from any direction for more efficient loading, unloading and inspection.